Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

 \section{Numerical Results}

-We present systematic numerical experiments characterizing the Penrose process for prograde flyby orbits.
-Our central finding is that \emph{successful energy extraction with spacecraft escape is statistically rare}, occurring in a narrow region of parameter space, but is rigorously verified when achieved.
+We present systematic numerical experiments characterizing the Penrose process.
+The main mission family is initially unbound equatorial prograde flybys; broader scans also include nearby bound and retrograde initial conditions to map failure boundaries.
+Our central finding is that \emph{successful energy extraction with spacecraft escape is statistically rare in broad, untuned scans}, occurring in a narrow region of parameter space, but is numerically verified to the stated tolerances when achieved.
+In the focused Gaussian sweet-spot prior, success rates can reach $\sim$70\% (Sec.~\ref{sec:thrust-params}).
 All simulations use geometric units $G = c = M = 1$.

+\textbf{Scope notes.} Most ensemble statistics in this section are for \emph{single periapsis impulses}; continuous-thrust trajectories are analyzed separately in Sec.~\ref{sec:thrust-comparison} on representative matched trajectories only.
+All quoted thresholds (spin, velocity onset, success rates) are specific to the equatorial prograde-flyby family, the Gaussian sweet-spot prior, and the steering prescriptions described in Sec.~\ref{sec:protocol-summary}; different orbit families, priors, or steering laws may shift these thresholds.